 Ringlet curls were a fashionable hair style for boys in the late 19th century in America, Britain, and many European countries.
 We notice very few images of boys with ringlet curls, but some German boy did wear them.
 We have no means of quantifying this, except the prevalence in the availble photographic record.
 We are not sure why German hair style trends were different in this regard.
 We suspect that German parents prefered more masculine hair styles for boys than in many other European countries.
 So far all of our German ringlet impages are of boys in sailor suits, but our sample is very small to know if this is a significany convention.
 Relatively few such images exist showing German boys wearing either long hair or curls.
 The images that do exist tend to show relatively yonger boys. we note a few images of German boys wearing hairbows, some with ringlet curls.

-Some Greek boys like boys in other European countries wore ling hair, in some cases ringlet curls.
+Some Greek boys like boys in other European countries wore long hair, in some cases ringlet curls.
+Much more common until after World War II wa close-cropped hair.
 We have little onformation on this fashion in France.
-The dominate hair style for boys by the end of the 19th century was a very different style--closed cropped or shaved hair.
+The dominate hair style for boys visible in the photographic record was a very different style--closed cropped or shaved hair.

 No information available at this time.